madeingnecca/404-fixer/README.md

 ## Usage
 * Copy `404_fixer.php` into the document root of your website;
-* Modify your `.htaccess` to that this script will handle 404 caused by missing images/documents;
+* Modify your `.htaccess` to that this script will handle 404s caused by missing images/documents;

 ## Example
 Have a look at the `example` folder for a practical use case.

 ## TODO
-Test and provide documentation for websites using Nginx instead of Apache.
+Test and provide documentation for websites using nginx instead of apache.